This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Ao Noi Na

 Koh Samet’s only north-coast beach might not look like much when coming from Na Dan Pier, but the wide stretch of fine sand in front of Mooban Talay Resort is just gorgeous.
-It might very well be the most picturesque patch of sand on the island.
+It might very well be the most picturesque stretch of sand on the island.
 And I don’t think it’s a private beach, despite what the hotel staff might tell you.

 Ao Prao, though within walking distance of Sai Kaew, feels like a different world.
 Almost no loud boat motors, no tourists screaming while doing watersports and very few children.
 Much thanks to Ao Prao being one of the fanciest beaches on the island with three resorts ranging from mid-range to luxury.
 The sand is powdery fine in front of the stunning Le Vimarn Cottages & Spa but gets grainy towards the northern part.